-The show and sale will take place at the Hampton Inn & Suites, located at:
+The show and sale will take place at the Westchester Marriott, located at:

 Amenities feature a large show room that will hold approximately 40 vendor tables.
 In addition, dinner and lecture series will be featured on Saturday following the show.
-Finally, we will be supporting The Amphibian Foundation by hosting an instant-win raffle, a live auction, and donating a portion of each vendor’s table fee.
+Finally, we will be supporting an amphibian conservation group/effort to be announced by hosting an instant-win raffle, a live auction, and donating a portion of each vendor’s table fee.

 What to Expect